argoproj/argo-cd/docs/index.md

 ## Development Status

 Argo CD is being actively developed by the community.
-Our releases can be found [here](https://github.com/argoproj/argo-cd/releases) .
+Our releases can be found [here](https://github.com/argoproj/argo-cd/releases).

 ## Adoption

-* Intuit
-*

-Please let us know if you are an organization who is adopting ArgoCD.
+Organizations who have officially adopted ArgoCD can be found [here](https://github.com/argoproj/argo-cd/blob/master/USERS.md).